Adithya-Adi/intersections-api/README.md

 - Launch Postman.
 - Create a new POST request.
 - Set the request URL to http://localhost:3000/api/intersections.
-- Add the Authorization header with the Your_Auth_Token.
+- Add the Authorization header with the value as password.
 - In the request body, provide a GeoJSON linestring in the following format:
 ```bash
 {